844 Area Code Scam Report

 Not all 844 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 91.7%, meaning 9 out of 10 calls are robots.
-Calls pretending to be government, businesses, or family and friends follows at 83.8%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 90.8%, meaning 9 out of 10 calls are robots.
+Energy, solar, & utilities follows at 84.1%.
 If your phone rings from a 844 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Reducing your debt (credit cards, mortgage, student loans)